saucelabs/real-device-api/README.md

 ## Authentication
 The API uses Basic Authentication.
 You will need your Sauce Labs username and access key to make requests.
-You can find these in the `Account -> User Settings` section of the Sauce Labs app.
+You can find these in the `Account -> User Settings` section of the Sauce Labs UI.

 All examples use curl and expect you to replace `YOUR_USERNAME` and `YOUR_ACCESS_KEY` with your credentials.
 ```shell